-Lyn Mynott founded Thyroid UK and is Chief Executive Officer and Chair of the Board.
+Lyn Mynott founded Thyroid UK and is Chief Executive Officer.

 She worked as a secretary to solicitors and probation officers in her early working life and after her first child was born, she became a bank manager’s secretary.
 Prior to being diagnosed with hypothyroidism , she trained to become an English teacher, teaching English to both adults and child students from all over the world and English grammar to UK adult students and their children in local schools.

 “I believe I first became ill when I was 29 when my first child was three – although I was ill with a lot of stomach trouble when I was 19 and lived on indigestion medicine for four years until I became pregnant with my first child.
 It first started with knee pain, then neck pain, then back pain.
 I was off work for months.
 I then started getting vertigo, odd dizzy spells, menstrual problems, allergies – you name it, I had it.

 I saw different specialists for the separate symptoms, all to no avail.
 My file was so thick, even I was beginning to believe I was a hypochondriac!
 At this point, it was never suggested to me that I may have thyroid trouble, even though my sister had been overactive, then underactive.
 I didn’t, at that stage, know that it ran in families and that I could have the same problem.

 I struggled on but eventually gave up work and became pregnant with my second child.
 I felt much better during my pregnancy but soon after birth, I became ill again with joint and back pain.
 I changed doctors and although the new doctor suspected thyroid problems and sent me for blood tests on two separate occasions, they both came back in the normal range.